Jane E. Sibley: Career

 She regarded her temperance work as her life-mission.
 She entered this work under Frances Willard, during her Southern organizing tour in 1881.
 She attended her lecture under a special protest against "female lecturers"; and she came away the President of the Augusta, Georgia WCTU, which office she held for 20 years.
 From that time on, she was a staunch and true lover of the cause, working against great opposition, prejudice, and difficulty.
 At the first Convention of the State WCTU, in Atlanta, in 1882, she was elected State President WCTU, continuing in that position until 1890, when her sister-in-law, Jennie Hart Sibley succeeded her.
 During the period, she spoke before legislatures and other influential bodies.

 She had an immense correspondence in connection with her benevolent and reformatory enterprises.
-Her good works and this willingness to help in all benevolent and philanthropic enterprises brought honor in various ways.
+Her work and this willingness to help in benevolent and philanthropic enterprises brought honor in various ways.
 She was President of the Ladies' Aid Society to the public library, and a Director in the Home for Unfortunate Women.
 A lodge of Good Templars in Augusta was named for her the Sibley Lodge.

 She contributed a large number of articles to various magazines and periodicals.